Lake White State Park: Your 5-Minute Escape to Boating, Fishing & Swimming

 • Winter: Ice fishing, sledding, and ice skating when conditions allow.

-• Note: Lake White is a day-use park.
+Note: Lake White is a day-use park.
 No overnight camping at the park itself.
+Sleep at Skyline Retreat, drive 5 minutes in, spend the day at the lake.

-Pair it with a stay at Skyline Retreat.
+How to stack it with a Skyline weekend